MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/discovery-docker-ubuntu-azure.md

 You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu or Red Hat Enterprise Linux (RHEL) in Azure.
 This article describes how to set up the automatic log upload.

-## Technical requirements
+## Prerequisites

-- OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support), or RHEL 7.2 or higher
+- OS: Ubuntu 14.04 and 16.04 (for newer versions, contact support), or RHEL 7.2 or higher, or CentOS 7.2 or higher

 - Disk space: 250 GB